 Best Practices in Outside Legal Fee Analysis

 Legal fee analysis is the comprehensive review and analysis of attorney fees and costs in an outside legal matter.
-Professionals who routinely perform outside legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute mediators, and legal bill auditors.
+Professionals who routinely perform outside or third-party legal fee analysis include attorney fee experts, special fee masters, bankruptcy fee examiners, fee dispute mediators, and legal bill auditors.

 The following best practices measures were developed over several years with input and consensus from thought leaders from across the legal fee analysis community.
 These best practice measures promote values such as ethics, independence, and professional development.
 These peer review driven standards help strengthen the legal fee analysis field by ensuring integrity in the process and and reliability in the results.